Unwrapping the Holidays

 The holiday season is one for kindness and giving.
 No matter which holiday you celebrate, you will most likely be giving gifts to your loved ones.
-Gift giving has evolved from not only giving the actual gift to the recipient, but giving it in a creative and special way.
+Gift giving has evolved from not only giving the actual gift to the recipient but giving it in a creative and special way.
 The packaging of the gift has almost become as important as the gift itself.
 The gift wrapping has taken on a life of its own, and frankly, I’m here for it.
-The anticipation builds as you see the wrapped gift.
+The anticipation builds as you see the gift, and unwrapping it is all that’s on your mind.
 My family is huge into wrapping gifts.
-At my grandparents house over the holidays, we have a “gift wrapping station” in their barn, where all of the “elfing” takes place.
+At my grandparents’ house over the holidays, we have a “gift wrapping station” in their barn, where all of the “elfing” takes place.
 But how can one get inspiration for all of these wrapping skills?

 This article from Country Living details 12 steps of how to properly wrap a package like a “professional.”

 This article explains 5 gift wrapping tips to get your creative juices flowing and really impress your family and friends.

 If you want to think even more outside the box, look into the art of packaging called Furoshiki.